Call 911 if your child:

 - Your doctor may want you to give your baby small amounts of oral electrolyte solution.
 Check the amount with your doctor.

 - Give toddlers oral electrolyte solution, ice chips, or clear broth.
-If your child is vomiting, encourage him to take small, frequent sips instead of drinking too much at once.
+If your child is vomiting, encourage them to take small, frequent sips instead of drinking too much at once.

 - Offer your toddler popsicles made with oral electrolyte solution.